 ENGIE Foundation donates 100 thousand Euros to a Rio de Janeiro hospital

 An injection of 100 thousand Euros was made into Rio de Janeiro’s Fundão University Hospital through the ENGIE Foundation.
-The initiative provided the funding for expanding and preparing ICUs to be allocated to treating Covid-19 patients.
+The initiative, made in partnership with the Instituto da Criança, provided the funding for expanding and preparing ICUs to be allocated to treating Covid-19 patients.
 The donation is equivalent to approximately 10% of the funds released by the Foundation worldwide.

 Social actions from the Energy Business Line’s regions